desaintmartin/WhaTV/README.md

 * flv videos
 * Fetch from time to time the new list of slides to show
 * http://net.tutsplus.com/tutorials/tools-and-tips/learn-how-to-develop-for-the-iphone/
+* It seems that webkit (chrome, safari) has a memleak with <video> (please see https://bugs.webkit.org/show_bug.cgi?id=46560).
+Add a reload() function to avoid it.

 Known Bugs :
 ==========
-* Youtube plugin does not work (due to Flash security restrictions) unless server is at localhost
+* Youtube plugin does not work (due to Flash security restrictions) unless server is at localhost (see http://code.google.com/apis/youtube/iframe_api_reference.html#Loading_a_Video_Player and http://code.google.com/apis/youtube/player_parameters.html?playerVersion=HTML5#Overview)
 * Quick Messages animations are uglily slow when showing resource-intensive video
 * Date CSS is ugly and vary from browsers
 * Chrome : timeout is not respected in videos